drm/java-quick-js/README.md

 ## Preliminary testing results

+I started this project to research performance in comparison with V8.
+Obviously, V8 is much more sophisticated and optimized, so for common workloads, V8 is probably the better choice.

-Overall, this library seems to outperform [mv8](https://github.com/drm/mv8) by an order of magnitude, for one-off render calls, which is the primary concern of the mv8 implementation too.
-So, just to be able to render React components server-side, this library seems to be the way to go.
-If not for that, the ease of use and simple code base really improves the developer experience anyway.
+However, this library seems to outperform V8 by an order of magnitude, for *small* one-off calls and low memory consumption.

-It is not hard to debug it with gdb, for example.
+I haven't really devised any definitive performance test, but based on some real-world testing, V8 starts to outshine at higher memory consumption and JIT optimisation by a landslide.

+Nonetheless, if you don't expect high loads, and your here for simplicity rather than performance, QuickJS is much easier to build (takes about 25 seconds on my machine, rather than the 20+ minutes (!) for V8...).

+Take a look at [mv8](https://github.com/drm/mv8) if you need V8 bindings in Java.

 ## Usage